JGrotex/TCIAPIspecSamples/README.md

 # TCIAPIspecSamples
-TIBCO Cloud Integration APIspec Samples to Import directly into any TCI Organization Account more Details at https://cloud.tibco.com/
+TIBCO Cloud Integration APIspec Samples to Import directly into any TCI Organization Account<br>
+more Details at https://cloud.tibco.com/